Need a Coriander Substitute? Here are 4 Similar Options

 3. Garam Masala

-Garam masala is a warming blend of spices that includes coriander, along with cumin seeds, cinnamon, black and/or green cardamom, nutmeg, anise, cloves, and ground fennel seeds.
-The spices in any given garam masala blend can differ, but they will always achieve a deep, sweet, warming flavor profile.
+Garam masala is a warming blend of spices that includes coriander, cumin seeds, cinnamon, black and/or green cardamom, nutmeg, anise, cloves, and ground fennel seeds.
+The spices in any given garam masala blend can differ, but they will consistently achieve a deep, sweet, warming flavor profile.

 Since garam masala is a spice blend, it may slightly alter the taste of your dish when using it as a substitute for a single ingredient.
 However, depending on the dish, using garam masala as a substitute could actually elevate the flavor.